-This is the weekly DKos Asheville open thread series that randallt and I try to deliver every Saturday morning.
-We would like this series to reinvigorate us locally and regionally here on Daily Kos, building on the sense of community that's grown through our online engagement.
-DKos Asheville can give us all a better sense of connection, a better understanding of who these people are that we stand with, work with, and share with in the political process.
-We hope, through this community, that we can do a better job of leveraging our orange passion for progressive politics to help elect more and better Democrats.
+Good day and welcome to DKos Asheville.
+This is the weekly DKos Asheville open thread when're we get together every weekend to share with everyone what we're all up to in Western North Carolina and beyond.
+We hope this group serves to invigorate us locally and regionally here on Daily Kos, building on the sense of community that's grown through our online engagement.
+DKos Asheville can give us all a better sense of connection, a better understanding of who we stand with, work with, and share with.
+We hope this community can help leverage our orange passion for progressive politics to elect more and better Democrats.

 Asheville and all of Western North Carolina are wonderful places to visit.
 We have a powerful progressive presence, both cultural and political, and for the most part everyone is really nice.
 And the views are breathtaking.
 If you've never been here, we promise you'll love it.